W Hamond - The Original Whitby Jet Store

 Get ready to wrap up warm again, but trust us when we say it’s worth it.
 Whitby has been well known for its fossil collecting and is even documented as having the most intact Teleosaurus Chapmani fossil (an early crocodile ancestor).

-The best beach to go to for fossil hunting is Saltwick Bay, which is just near Whitby Abbey.
+Saltwick Bay, just near Whitby Abbey, is the best beach for fossil hunting.
 Saltwick Bay is so full of fossils that you don’t even need to painfully look through all the rocks for a hint of a fossil.
 They are easily found.
 Everything has been found on this beach, from dinosaur bones to dinosaur faeces!
+The beach is relatively quiet during the winter as it’s a bit of a hidden gem in Whitby; you’ll usually have it to yourself.

 4. Ride the North York Moors Railway